-- A. Shall, under the direction and supervision of the County Manager, assist in the orderly and efficient administration of the County, performing whatever supervisory or administrative duties the County Manager deems necessary and proper. - B. May serve as the head of one or more County departments on a temporary or permanent basis, as determined by the County Manager. - C. May serve as Acting County Manager during the temporary absence or disability of the County Manager.
+A. Shall, under the direction and supervision of the County Manager, assist in the orderly and efficient administration of the County, performing whatever supervisory or administrative duties the County Manager deems necessary and proper.

+- B. May serve as the head of one or more County departments on a temporary or permanent basis, as determined by the County Manager. - C. May serve as Acting County Manager during the temporary absence or disability of the County Manager. - D. Within the office of the Deputy County Manager, there shall be the Bureau of ADA Compliance, under the direction and supervision of the Deputy County Manager.